 If your employment is terminated, your rights to compensation under the Workers Compensation Scheme will not be affected.
 You will continue to receive benefits as normal.

 You are entitled to continue to accrue annual and long service leave entitlements whilst you are in receipt of workers compensation benefits.
 Termination of your employment should result in a payout of your accrued leave balances.

 There is also a provision in NSW that allows an employee to apply to the NSW Industrial Commission for an order for reinstatement if you were dismissed due to a work injury and later fit to return to your pre-injury duties.
 The application is to be made within two years after the dismissal.

 If any of the above information is applicable to you please consult our compensation team.
 You will require legal advice as your rights upon termination are individual to your circumstances.
 For example, you may be entitled to accident pay under an award and this may alter the applicable time periods.

 Depending on the circumstances of the case a termination of your employment may give rise to a claim of discrimination under the equal opportunity laws or unfair dismissal.
 Any action in unfair dismissal must be taken within 21 days after you have been notified.

-if you are worried about your rights whilst on worker's compensation, contact
+If you would like to know more about your rights on worker’s compensation, contact Natalee Davis.